getsops/sops/README.rst

 	mynewtestfile.yaml doesn't exist, creating it.
 	please wait while an encryption key is being generated and stored in a secure fashion file written to mynewtestfile.yaml

+.
+Editing will happen in whatever $EDITOR is set to, or, if it's not set, in vim.
+Keep in mind that sops will wait for the editor to exit, and then try to reencrypt the file.
+Some GUI editors (atom, sublime) spawn a child process and then exit immediately.
+They usually have an option to wait for the main editor window to be closed before exiting.
+See [#127](https://github.com/mozilla/sops/issues/127) for more information.

 The resulting encrypted file looks like this: